ari/gradle-release-plugin/README.md

 * Our first public release of the plugin and a complete rewrite of the earlier 1.x series which we used internally.
 * Includes unit tests

+## Releasing to maven central

+These notes are for the developers of this plugin only.

+1. # gradle test
+2. Make sure all changes are committed
+2. # gradle uploadArchives
+3. Test the staged archives
+3. Go to https://oss.sonatype.org and log in.
+Choose 'staging repositories'
+4. Find the repository which starts com.ish... and "close" and then "release"